-During the three months ended March 31, 2010, pursuant to the Company's 2005 Equity and Performance Incentive Plan, as amended ("2005 Incentive Plan") the Company granted LTIP performance shares.
-These LTIP performance shares are earned, if at all, based upon the achievement, over a specified period that must not be less than one year and is typically a three-year period (the "Performance Period"), of performance goals related to (i) the compound annual growth over the Performance Period as determined by the Company, and (ii) the cumulative operating income over the Performance Period as determined by the Company.
-In no event will any of the LTIP performance shares become earned if the Company's revenue growth or contribution margin is below a predetermined minimum threshold level at the conclusion of the Performance Period.
-Assuming achievement of the predetermined revenue growth and contribution margin threshold levels, up to 200% of the LTIP Performance Shares may be earned upon achievement of performance goals equal to or exceeding the maximum target levels for the performance goals over the Performance Period.
+Pursuant to the Company's 2005 Incentive Plan, the Company has granted LTIP performance shares.
+These LTIP performance shares are earned, if at all, based upon the achievement, over a specified period that must not be less than one year and is typically a three-year period (the "Performance Period"), of performance goals related to (i) the compound annual growth over the Performance Period in the sales for the Company as determined by the Company ("sales growth"), and (ii) the cumulative operating income over the Performance Period as determined by the Company ("contribution margin").
+In no event will any of the LTIP performance shares become earned if the Company's sales growth or contribution margin is below a predetermined minimum threshold level at the conclusion of the Performance Period.
+Assuming achievement of the predetermined sales growth and contribution margin threshold levels, up to 200% of the LTIP Performance Shares may be earned upon achievement of performance goals equal to or exceeding the maximum target levels for the performance goals over the Performance Period.
 Management must evaluate, on a quarterly basis, the probability that the threshold performance goals will be achieved, if at all, and the anticipated level of attainment in order to determine the amount of compensation costs to record in the condensed consolidated financial statements.
+Through September 30, 2010, the Company has accrued compensation costs assuming an attainment level of 100%.